defold/doc/docs/en/manuals/input.md

 ![Input key bindings](images/input/input_key_bindings.png)

 Here, the inputs `KEY_LEFT` (the left arrow key on the keyboard) and `KEY_RIGHT` (the right arrow key) are bound to the action names `move_left` and `move_right` respectively.
-The benefit of separating the hardware input from the logical actions is that if you decide later on that you want to change which hardware inputs trigger what actions, there is only one place to modify.
+The benefit of separating the hardware input from the logical actions is that if you decide later on that you want to change which hardware inputs trigger what actions, you only have to modify it in one place.

 ## Acquiring and releasing input focus